sparkfun/Qwiic_Template_Py/README.md

 ```
 Note - the docstring for the constructor is actuall the docstring for the class.

-### Interface Convensions
+### Interface Conventions
-While not strictly required, the following convensions and patterns are used for qwiic driver implementations
+While not strictly required, the following conventions and patterns are used for qwiic driver implementations

 #### Device Constants as Class Attributes
-A standard methodlogy for I2C device implementations is to define constants (#defines in C/C++) for I2C interaction values for a device.
-For qwiic python modules these values are defined as capiaolized attributes and either placed as file attributes or class attributes on the driver class.
+A standard methodology for I2C device implementations is to define constants (#defines in C/C++) for I2C interaction values for a device.
+For Qwiic python modules these values are defined as capitalized attributes and either placed as file attributes or class attributes on the driver class.

-The convension is to implement any attributes required for user interation as class attributes.
-Any interneral values are created as file/modules attributes.
+The convention is to implement any attributes required for user interaction as class attributes.
+Any internal values are created as file/modules attributes.

 #### is_connected() Method
-Each class implements an ```is_connected()``` method that returns True the specific qwiic device is connect to the system.
+Each class implements an ```is_connected()``` method that returns True the specific Qwiic device is connect to the system.

 This is a standard method, that often uses the following implementation pattern.
 ```python